enonic/old-xp-doc/doc/developer/content-domain/input-types.rst

 .. literalinclude:: code/radio-button-type.xml
    :language: xml

-``option.value`` property
-  This property defines the value.
-It is always associated with ``option.label``.
-  There can exists multiple properties with this name to allow for multiple options.

-``option.label`` property
-  This property defines the label that is visible in the input-type.
+option
+  This element defines the option label. ``value`` attribute defines the actual value to set when this option is selected.
+Multiple ``option`` settings are ordered.

 Tag